-All eligible recipients must provide their name, address (when possible), and sign a Signature Sheet when they receive the TEFAP food.
+All eligible recipients must provide the information on the Signature Sheet when they receive the TEFAP food during a distribution.

 STORAGE AND HANDLING FOODS

 TEMPERATURE

 TO MAINTAIN ITS QUALITY, FOOD MUST BE STORED AT THE PROPER TEMPERATURES.
 THE USDA PUBLICATION FNS 251, "FACTS ABOUT USDA FOODS" SPECIFIES THE PROPER STORAGE TEMPERATURES FOR USDA FOODS.
 THERMOMETERS ARE REQUIRED FOR DRY, COOLER AND FREEZER STORAGE.
 TEMPERATURES OF ALL STORAGE AREAS MUST BE CHECKED AND RECORDED FREQUENTLY ON YOUR TEMPERATURE LOGS.